The Hacker Chick Blog is about pushing the edge on what’s possible in technology.

 Who is Abby?

-Abby is extremely passionate about how we can build better products to continually advance the state of the art.
-She’s also a huge fan of building communities where innovation thrives and in helping others to push the edge on what’s possible because she believes that each and every one of us is capable of changing the world.
+Most of all, Abby is extremely passionate about building communities where innovation thrives because she believes that each and every one of us is capable of changing the world.